 You: “Well, I had to do something to hide this big forehead and make up for my witch nose.
 Now, maybe kids won’t run away in terror when they see me!”

-Most of us don’t take it this far but we do try to “neutralize” the positive compliment by exposing something negative about our self.
-It’s important to remember that when you do this you diminish your own value.
+Most of us don’t take it this far, but we do try to “neutralize” the positive compliment by exposing something negative about ourselves.
+It’s important to remember that when you do this, you diminish your own value.

 Most people default to their version of deflection shenanigans when a compliment comes their way in an effort to appear humble.
 False humility and humility are not the same.
-A person with humility2 maintains the proper perspective of themselves and their accomplishments.
-Humility is not, in any way, a display of low self-esteem, the absence of self worth nor is it self-deprecating.
+A person with humility is able to maintain the proper perspective of themselves and their accomplishments.
+Humility is not, in any way, a display of low self-esteem, the absence of self-worth nor is it self-deprecating.

-Humble people are others oriented.
+Humble people know how to respond to a compliment.
 They value the welfare of others and are able to “forget themselves” when appropriate.
 Truly humble people are very self-aware.
 They are able to maintain the proper perspective and attitude concerning their accomplishments, gifts, and talents.
 This allows them to accept praise while properly sharing the credit.
 A confident yet humble spirit is what your response to a compliment should reflect.